alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 # Wrapping up

-This has been a really long tutorial, so I apologise for that.
-But I've been frustrated many times in the past by the need to patch together a series of tutorials from different authors to actually get my own project off the ground, from data to a finished product.
+I've been frustrated many times in the past by the need to patch together a series of tutorials from different authors to actually get my own project off the ground, from data to a finished product.
 I hope this has been helpful for you to realise something from your own imagination.

 If there's any element that you feel needs better explanation, please leave a comment and I'll help you out.

 Similarly, if there's anything that you feel is a glaring mistake in my code, point it out, I'd love to improve.
-This was actually the first piece of bash I'd ever read or written, so I'm sure I'm fallible.
+I'm sure I'm fallible: Pierre's bash script was the first piece of bash that I'd ever read; my changes were my first experience with shell scripts.
+I've since found them very useful.

 Have fun!